 The 2015 Integrated Transportation Plan identified a "Plan Scenario" that is a quantitative and qualitative description of the intended transportation program direction and primary outcomes.
 Achievement of the Plan Scenario would represent a significant change in trajectory from the Baseline Scenario, also described in the 2015 ITP.
 The basis for each of these scenarios is shown in the boxes below.
+The Plan Scenario is a quantitative and qualitative description of the overall program direction and primary outcomes intended by this Integrated Transportation Plan (ITP).
+Achievement of the Plan Scenario would represent a significant change in trajectory from the

-Key indicators for the Plan Scenario are shown in Table 1-1 for the horizon years of 2024 and 2035.
+Baseline Scenario.
+Key indicators for both Scenarios are shown in Table 1-1 for the horizon years of 2024 and 2035.

-The Plan Scenario summarizes how this Integrated Transportation Plan is intended to shape and mitigate ongoing trends, leading to a more desirable set of outcomes.
+~~The Baseline Scenario shows what would happen if recent trends in Jackson Hole continue into the future, combined with no change in current travel behavior.~~ The Plan Scenario summarizes how this Integrated Transportation Plan is intended to shape and mitigate ongoing trends, leading to a more desirable set of outcomes.
 These are intended to be quantitative guidelines.